Hamilton: Is the Disney Movie Based on Alexander Hamilton?

 It is no secret that ‘Hamilton’ is based on an actual historical figure: one of the founding fathers of the nation.
 The Disney+ movie is an adaptation of Lin-Manuel Miranda’s monstrously successful Broadway musical of the same name.
 ‘Hamilton,’ the play, in turn, is based on Ron Chernow’s biography of the titular figure, titled ‘Alexander Hamilton.’

 The play was critically acclaimed.
 It won eleven Tony Awards out of a record 16 nominations.
-Obama and his family were one of the many high-profile people to have watched it.
+Obama and his family were among the many high-profile people who watched it.
 Lin-Manuel Miranda, apart from starring in the lead role, was also responsible for the play’s music.
 The play was lauded for telling a story of America’s past with modern storytelling methods.
-For instance, the music proves to be a memorable mix of vintage Broadway and more modern genres like hip hop, R&B, and even rap.
-Apparently, it took Miranda six years to compose the music and it shows.
+For instance, the music proves to be a memorable mix of vintage Broadway and more modern genres like hip-hop, R&B, and even rap.
+Apparently, it took Miranda six years to compose the music, and it shows.

 Apart from that, the play has also received a warm response for casting actors of color in the roles of Founding Fathers and other Caucasian historical figures.
 “Our cast looks like America looks now, and that’s certainly intentional.
 It’s a way of pulling you into the story and allowing you to leave whatever cultural baggage you have about the founding fathers at the door,” Miranda told New York Times.
 This casting choice is also a subversion of racially discriminatory phenomena like blackface.
 On top of that, the fact that the play is scintillatingly acted makes the choice even more effective.